IRL2/nanover-docs/source/tutorials/basics.rst

 |

 Simply click ``Run demonstration input!`` to run a demo simulation.
-Alternatively, click ``+OpenMM`` and select your own OpenMM NanoVer simulation file, then click ``Run!`` to start the server.
+Alternatively, click ``+OpenMM`` and select your own NanoVer OpenMM XML file, then click ``Run!`` to start the server.
 You can also add NanoVer recordings by clicking ``+Recording`` and selecting your trajectory (.traj) and shared state (.state) files.

 Please click on the headings to open up menus to customise your server further: ``Verbosity``, ``Network``,